weimengmeng1999/Transformers--CLIPSeg/README.md

 - Text prompt (segmentation class name/ segmentation class description) Experiment 1.1: Segmentation class name example: ["Bipolar Forceps"] Experiment 1.2: Segmentation class description example:
-[“Bipolar forceps”, “double-action fine curved jaws”, “horizontal serrations”, “medical grade stainless stell”, “Surgical grade material”, “includes a handle”, “includes a dark or grey plastic like cylindrical shaft”, “includes a complex robotic joint for connecting the jaws/handle to the shaft”]
+[“Bipolar forceps with double-action fine curved jaws and horizontal serrations, made by medical grade stainless stell and Surgical grade material, includes a handle and a dark or grey plastic like cylindrical shaft, includes a complex robotic joint for connecting the jaws/handle to the shaft”]

 Testing stage: